duplocloud/terraform-provider-duplocloud/docs/resources/aws_host.md

 - `metadata` (Block List) Configuration metadata used when creating the host. (see [below for nested schema](#nestedblock--metadata))
 - `minion_tags` (Block List) A map of tags to assign to the resource.
 Example - `AllocationTags` can be passed as tag key with any value. (see [below for nested schema](#nestedblock--minion_tags))
 - `network_interface` (Block List) An optional list of custom network interface configurations to use when creating the host. (see [below for nested schema](#nestedblock--network_interface))
 - `prepend_user_data` (Boolean) Bootstrap an EKS host with Duplo's user data, prepending it to custom user data if also provided.
+Defaults to `false`.
 - `tags` (Block List) (see [below for nested schema](#nestedblock--tags))
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))
 - `user_account` (String) The name of the tenant that the host will be created in.